omarnegm2022/Pharmacy-DB/README.md

 # Pharmacy-DB
-A database using Microsoft MSSQL server
+A teamwork project of a database using Microsoft MSSQL server